sebam2k4/Bookmarks-CRUD-app/readme.md

 - Add user accounts (login/registration) and feature a working example with no data persistance.
 - Use firebase for user accounts and bookmark storage
 - remove unnecessary http requests to reload data on 'card delete'
+- Add flash error message when not connected to MongoDB

 ### Features to Add:
 - tags and filtering - for starters could just do text input field search